Homonationalism: The Netherlands

+In the Netherlands, homonationalist discourses have appeared in domestic politics.
+For example, in a widely discussed 2017 open letter, then Prime Minister Mark Rutte warned those who “refuse to act normal” to “go away,” a statement interpreted by many as targeting Muslim immigrants.
+While presented as a defense of Dutch liberal values (including LGBTQ+ rights), Critics say this kind of talk uses LGBTQ+ rights to exclude racial and religious minorities.

-Homonationalism and Ukraine
+Ukraine

-During the 2022 Russian invasion of Ukraine, members of the LGBT community in Ukraine who support their government's war effort feared setbacks in the progress made since Euromaidan.
+During the Russian invasion of Ukraine, members of the LGBT community in Ukraine who support their government's war effort feared setbacks in the progress made since Euromaidan.
 Political scientist Emil Edenborg invoked the concept of homonationalism in Ukraine and the West as a counterpart to a Russian nationalism centered on traditional values, writing that "Russia's geopoliticization of gender is mirrored by homonationalist and femonationalist discourses in the West, when gay rights and gender equality are portrayed as evidence of 'our' national superiority vis-à-vis backward Others, whether Muslim immigrants or homophobic Russians."

+Criticism and debate

+The term homonationalism by Jasbir Puar has been both influential and contested.
+Bruno Perreau has critiqued Puar for potentially idealizing the "sexually nonnormative racialized subject", arguing that the deconstruction of norms often reproduces the very norms it seeks to critique.
+Thereby, Perreau explains that "deconstruction of norms cannot be dissociated from their reproduction".